-Vanilla Ink takes the time to pair you with the mentor that will most benefit your practice.
-The mentor will not necessarily be industry specific to offer a broad range of experience and skills.
+Vanilla Ink will take the time to pair you with a mentor that will most benefit your practice.
+Thy will not necessarily be industry specific, but be tailored to your needs to offer a broad range of experience and skills.
 The Inker will have minimum 9 hours of one-to-one bespoke mentoring to support their place on the programme.
-The Inkers are also expected to take part in peer support mentoring sessions, Critical Response, where you will work with the others in the group, to facilitate and support each other during Vanilla Ink.
+The Inkers are also expected to take part in Critical Response, a peer support session, where you will work with the group to facilitate and encourage each other during the Vanilla Ink programme.

 Kirsty Stewart Inker of 2014

 The Vanilla Ink programme will run again in February 2018 and we are now open for applications, please download the guidelines, read thoroughly and apply online via the guidelines.

 THE MENTORS OF 2016

 Gilly Langton is based in the Scottish Highlands, in the fishing village of Plockton.
 Her luxury jewellery company focuses on unique design and craftsmanship.
 The stunning coast line of breathtaking seascapes and nautical references is the inspiration behind Gilly striking silver and hand dyed elastic jewellery of bold necklaces, voluminous bangles and eye-catching earrings.

 Her extensive career as an International jewellery designer as led her to Exhibit at, LOOT at the Museum of Art and Design, New York, and Goldsmiths Fair, London.
 She’s a member of Contemporary Applied Arts, London and has created exclusive Collections for the British Museum and Women’s Henley Regatta.
 Her collections can be seen at a wide range of fabulous stockists including Museum of Contemporary Art Chicago, National Galleries of Scotland and the Design Museum, London.

 Gilly is mentoring Amy Dunnachie on this years programme.